Skip to main content

 1. An increase in admiration

 Over the past six years, I have seen my husband, Rico, go through many changes.
 (Considering that I met him in middle school, I’ve actually been shocked by the many ways he’s grown and changed, but that is another story.)
+Watching him shift from a gamer to a dad has been wonderful to witness.
+Don’t get me wrong, he is still very much a gamer.
+But I can see his priorities shifting.

-He’s more inclusive.
+He’s more involved.
 Now he sings game theme songs out loud so the baby can dance along.
 He allows the baby to hold the controller to follow what he does.
 My husband will pause a board game with friends to change a diaper.

 Men are not shown frequently in caretaking roles, but times are changing.
 While my husband is far from being a stay-at-home dad, I see him engage closely with our son as often as he can, and I love him for it.
 Seeing him in his new role, diving fully into parenting challenges, has been amazing.
 I love watching him grow, and I love the way those observations have increased my admiration for him.